 Where can you go for good advice?

 There are many people offering you good advice on everything from money to living your life and even snake oil.
 But where can you find something that makes sense and is true?
 Throughout recorded history the place people found real help was in the bible.
-There are lots of stories around where people claim even just one statement from the bible has straightened out their life.
+There are lots of stories around, where people claim even just one statement from the bible has straightened out their life so it seems to work at least for some people.
 The problem we all face is how can we understand what the bible says?
 How can we understand what it’s trying to tell us?

-A case in point is Jesus Sermon on the Mount – you can read it in the book of Matthew in the Bible from about chapter five through to chapter seven.
-Why don’t you go and find that old bible, look up Matthew in the table of contents, flip over to chapter 5 and start reading it now.
+To begin your journey you can start with Jesus Sermon on the Mount.
+It’s in the book of Matthew from about chapter five through to chapter seven.
+Why don’t you go and find a bible, look up Matthew in the table of contents, flip over to chapter 5 and start reading it now.
 It will take about half an hour to read it all.
 Don’t worry if you don’t understand much of it.
 Just let the words and impressions flow through your mind, then come back and we will see if we can work out something about how it can help you this week.

 Have you read it yet.
-You should do that now – if you can’t find a bible written in language you understand, then Google it.
+You should do that now – if you can’t find a bible written in language you understand, then go to here and type “Matthew 5” in the search bar on the top left.
+Select “New International Version” in the right hand bar. then press the search icon on the far right.

-Now the first problem we have in reading any passage in the bible is deciding what type of literature it is.
+Another problem we have in reading any passage in the bible is deciding what type of literature it is.
+We need to decide if it is poetry, a story, a letter, a collection of good sayings (proverbs) or a text full of symbolism.
 This is important because the type of literature varies throughout the whole bible and it effects what we do with what we read.
 It also helps us understand the level of importance we should attach to what we read.
 The bible after all is more like a library than an individual book because it was written by around 35 different people over probably about 1500 years which of itself means there will be some variations.

 Summary of types.